j5ik2o/akka-persistence-dynamodb/docs/src/sphinx/customize.md

 `shard-count` is the logical number of shards. default value is `64`.

-`partition-key-resolver-class-name` specifies the implementation class that generates pkey from `PersistenceId` and `Sequence Number`.
+`partition-key-resolver-class-name` specifies the implementation class that generates `pkey` from `PersistenceId` and `Sequence Number`.
 The following two implementations are available for built-in use.
-You may also set up your own implementation.

 - `com.github.j5ik2o.akka.persistence.dynamodb.journal.PartitionKeyResolver.SequenceNumberBased` (Default)
   - `pkey = ${persistenceId}-${sequenceNumber % shardCount}`